Coursesuite/courseassembler.com/public/docs/01.using-the-app/02.choose-design/02.cusomise-presets/docs.md

 Whether or not to show a progress graph indicating how much of the course is completed.

+*position* : `bottom`

+Whether or not the navigation control appears at the `top` or `bottom` of the page.
+The controls are always positioned on the right side.

 ----

 Applies to: Nano layout